Genetic genealogy helps solve cold case homicide of child, remains found in Mequon 65 years ago

 In October 2023, investigators attempted to identify the victim using DNA extracted from the skull and by conducting investigative genealogy.
 An analysis was completed in May 2024, and it was determined the remains belonged to a male individual.

-An investigation revealed Markku's birth name was Chester Breiney, and in September 2024, genealogy revealed that the DNA extracted had several matches to family members of the Breiney family -- supporting that the skeletal remains belonged to Chester Alfred Breiney.
+An investigation revealed Markku's birth name was Chester Alfred Breiney, and in September 2024, genealogy revealed that the DNA extracted had several matches to family members of the Breiney family -- including to his birth mother who had died in 2001.

 As both adoptive parents William and Hilja Jutila died in 1988, there will be no future prosecution in the case.

-With the donations of many community members, Chester will be laid to rest on Nov.
-15 in Port Washington, at St. Mary's Parish Cemetery.
+With the donations of many community members, Chester was laid to rest on Nov.
+15 in Port Washington, at St. Mary's Parish Cemetery, after a funeral and procession.

 Donations in memory of Chester can be made to the Lakeshore Regional Child Advocacy Center